-Author’s note: GetResponse has built-in email list cleaning service features like suppression lists and filters that help to automatically clean your email lists and maintain good list hygiene.
+Author’s note: GetResponse has built-in email list cleaning service features like suppression lists and filters that help to clean your email lists and maintain good list hygiene automatically.
 Learn more about it here.

 Email list cleaning FAQs

-How do I keep my mail list healthy?
+How do I keep my mailing list healthy?